Programming-0101/TheBook/_old/_manuscript/topic-K.md

 1. Math – The Math class is expanded to produce a collection of Integers for the sequence of Fibonacci numbers.
 2. PhoneBook – The PhoneBook class provides simple management of a collection of PhoneNumber objects.
 The PhoneBook allows for adding and retrieving phone numbers; it supports search for phone numbers by the telephone number or by a last name.
 3. ClassList – The ClassList example maintains a list of students for a particular course by offering methods to add and remove students from a course.
-In addition, the ClassList ensures that students are not added to the course twice (based on the student’s Id).
+In addition, the ClassList ensures that students are not added to the course twice (based on the student's Id).
 4. MultipleChoiceMarker – This class is used for marking multiple choice exams.
 It takes a collection of MultipleChoice objects as the answer key when it is first created.
-It provides a method to mark the student’s answers.
+It provides a method to mark the student's answers.
 5. BankStatement – This class represents a bank statement for a BankAccount for a given month.
 The statement allows BankTransaction objects to be added, and performs deposits and withdrawals on the BankAccount.
 The statement reports the starting and ending balance and also summarizes the total amount deposited and withdrawn for the month.
 6. DeckOfCards –The DeckOfCards class represents a complete deck of cards.
 When the deck is first created, a card is created for each suit.
 The DeckOfCards supports a method to draw a card.